-After reviewing the long form notice and short form notice filed by DPPs, which combine notice for the Zodiac settlement with notice for the Hayward settlement, the Court finds that both forms meet the requirements of Rule 23(c)(3).
+After reviewing the long form notice53 and short form notice54 filed by DPPs, the Court finds that both forms meet the requirements of Rule 23(c)(3).
 The plain language of the notices apprises all class members of the nature of the action, the definition of the class, the class claims and the defenses, the class members' right to be heard, the class members' right to exclusion, the time and manner for requesting exclusion, and the binding effect of a class judgment.
-The notices also disclose the amount of each settlement, a statement of attorneys' fees sought, the name and contact information of counsel, and the reasons for settlement.
+The notices also disclose the amount of settlement, a statement of attorneys' fees sought, the name and contact information of counsel, and the reasons for settlement.
 Moreover, the notices use clear headings and utilize plain language.